 It’s another one of THOSE mornings.
-You open one eye and think, “what time is it?
+You open one eye and think, “What time is it?
 Why can’t I open my other eye?
 Oh, my head!”
-You roll over and pretend like you’re fine, but sadly it is becoming clear that you are most definitively not fine.
+You roll over and pretend like you’re fine, but sadly it is becoming clear that you are most definitely not fine.

-Fatigue, weakness, excessive thirst, nausea, and a sensitivity to light or sound are all very common symptoms brought on by a case of potentially imbibing too much the night before, aka, a hangover.
-When these dreaded, some might say even downright evil, hangover symptoms occur, one may begin to wonder if the amount of booze consumed the night before was truly worth this morning's level of discomfort.
+Fatigue, weakness, excessive thirst, nausea, and a sensitivity to light or sound are all very common symptoms brought on by a case of potentially imbibing too much the night before, aka a hangover.
+When these dreaded, some might say downright evil, hangover symptoms occur, one may begin to wonder if the amount of booze consumed the night before was truly worth the morning's level of discomfort.

-You may have heard that sulfites in wine cause “red wine headaches”, but that simply isn't the case.
-Take for example dried fruits, like apricots and mangos, contain 5-10 times the amount of sulfates as wine!
+You may have heard that sulfites in wine cause “red wine headaches,” but that simply isn't the case.
+Take, for example, dried fruits, like apricots and mangos, these contain 5-10 times more sulfites than wine!
 White wines tend to have more sulfites than red wine.
-Further, less than 1% of the population is truly allergic to or intolerant of sulfites.
+Further, less than one percent of the population is truly allergic to or intolerant of sulfites.
 More likely, the hangover you’re experiencing is caused by not taking precaution beforehand.

-Red Wine Headaches can be terrible, especially if you’re drinking high alcohol content red wine or “cheap” mass-produced wine.
-For every glass of wine you have, aim to drink the same amount of water if not more.
-There is a reason that people get less hungover in Europe, it is because they sip on tea or water along with their boozy beverage of choice.
+Red wine headaches can be terrible, especially if you’re drinking red wine with a high alcohol content or “cheap” mass-produced wine.
+For every glass of wine you have, aim to drink the same amount of water, if not more.
+There is a reason that people get less hungover in Europe; it is because they sip on tea or water along with their boozy beverage of choice.
 One thing I have personally found very effective is to mix my water with a super hydrator and electrolyte replenisher.
 This extra hydration is a great way to get yourself back on track if you haven’t hit that 1:1 ratio.

 Snacking and meals are another easy hangover prevention method.
-Make sure you’ve had dinner and or heavy appetizers and snacks, both before and during your drinking.
+Make sure you have dinner and/or heavy appetizers and snacks, both before and during your drinking.
 Eating before you drink will help soak up some of that wine or tequila.
 It’s common to not take the time to eat when you’re out on the town, but more often than not, your body is begging for some solid munchies to join the party.
 Get friendly and fancy with it, and plan out a potluck charcuterie with pairings to complement your pours!

 3. Pace Yourself!

 Pace yourself?
-Really, what if I’m not in the mood to pace myself?
-At times this may feel easier said than done, but swapping out every other round with water or a little soda will still keep you in the game without feeling like you’re being benched.
+Really?
+What if I’m not in the mood to pace myself?
+At times, this may feel easier said than done, but swapping out every other round with water or a little soda will keep you in the game without feeling like you’re being benched.

 4. Avoid Mixing Different Alcohols!

-Mixing all sorts of alcohol can cause a massive hangover of the worst proportion.
-With wine, I’d recommend not having more than two cocktails before switching over to wine or beer.
-Keep it simple and stick to similar types of booze and alcohol content level.
+Mixing all sorts of alcohol can cause a hangover of epic proportions.
+I’d recommend not having more than two cocktails before switching over to wine or beer.
+Keep it simple and stick to similar types of booze and alcohol content.

 5. Hydrate (again)!